andreasmhallberg/readingnotes/Aamer, 1981. Aussprachepraxis des Hocharabischen in Kairo.md

 - Speakers of level one rarely knows other languages.
 28

-- 2 speakers try to use correct icraab.
-If they cant they do not pronounce icraab.
+- 2 speakers try to use correct *iʿrāb*.
+If they cant they do not pronounce *iʿrāb*.
 73

 - Traditional grammar does not specify where pausal forms are used: 83